 Participate in a studies-related event put on by the Association or the School of Chemical Engineering.

-1 p per event in which you participate, up to 3 points.
+1 p per event in which you participate.
 Traditional events include Fuksis’ celebration sitsit, Polin Appro, Mystery Dinner and Club night.

 PTR-tournament (2 p)